+- 1. Introduction

+- 2. Planning Your Event

 - 2.1 Why you need an event permit

-- 2.2 What locations are available to book 2.3 When to apply for an event
+- 2.2 What locations are available to book

-- permit
+- 2.3 When to apply for an event permit

 - 2.4 No approval required

 - 2.5 Event application assessment process

 - 2.6 Approvals for weddings, filming, photography and personal training

 - 2.7 Event application process

 - 2.8 Your event permit

 - 2.9 Fees and charges

 - 2.10 Other permits, approvals and fees

+- 3. Preparing your event plan

 - 4. Public safety

 - 5. Permits and other considerations

 - 6 Waste management

 - 7 Food safety

 - 8 Glossary

 - 9 Useful documents

-2.4 NO APPROVAL REOUIRED
+2.4 NO APPROVAL REQUIRED

 Where your event falls outside of requiring an event permit, you may still be required to provide information.
 If you are unsure if the event will require approval, contact the Events team for advice.
 While you may find that your event does not require event approval, you may still decide to apply for one.

 Two of the key benefits are that you will be able to book your preferred location and that the Events team will be able to advise if there are any conflicting events or bookings already scheduled.